Hello, and welcome!

 Working with male survivors and their partners has been the highlight of my career to date and is a primary area of interest for me.
 I have attended the bi-annual Healing and Hope for Male Survivors International Conference in New York 3 times.
 I have also attended training at The Men’s Project in Ottawa and at the BC Society for Male Survivors of Sexual Abuse.

-I have several methods to treat PTSD depending on the nature, severity and symptoms you experience.
+- I have several methods to treat PTSD depending on the nature, severity and symptoms you currently experience.
+I am formally trained in Prolonged Exposure, Eye Movement Desensitization and Reprocessing and Cognitive Behavior Therapy.
 I will work to help you diminish your recurring physiological symptoms, change your dysfunctional thought patterns and help you feel better about yourself.

-As a medically retired Mountie I have 13 years of experience working in the field.
+Police and Military: As a medically retired Mountie (Reg #45004) I have 13 years of experience working in the field.
 I understand the challenges, rewards, high expectations, disappointments and tragedies that you face on a daily basis.
-I investigated crimes in the undercover capacity (1112) and in the municipal drug, child sexual exploitation, gang and homicide units.
-I am comfortable working with police and military as well as those on the opposite side of the law attempting to make change.
+I investigated crimes in the undercover capacity and in the municipal drug, child sexual exploitation, gang and homicide units.
+I am comfortable working with police and military as well as those attempting to make change.

 As a Christian I am comfortable bringing faith in to our sessions.
 Together we can explore your faith issues.
 I can assist you in exploring your options and discover grace as you make decisions in difficult times.
 Some of my favorite scriptures are as follows: